QubitPi/management-blogs/docs/_posts/2022-03-28-documentation.md

 excerpt_separator: <!--more-->
 ---

-You will be using your code in 6 months
+"You will be using your code in 6 months"

 <!--more-->